 - Parking UCSF is located in a densely populated urban environment.
 A variety of parking locations are available on each campus and rates vary by location and time of day.
-Students are responsible for their own parking fees.

-http://campuslifeservices.ucsf.edu/transportation/services/parking/public_parking - Public Transportation in the San Francisco Bay Area is extensive.
-Visit 511.org for transit and trip planning information, or download mobile application Nextbus for real-time transit information.
+Students are responsible for their own parking fees. https://campuslifeserviceshome.ucsf.edu/transportation/parking-locations - Public Transportation in the San Francisco Bay Area is extensive.
+Visit 511.org for transit and trip planning information, or download mobile apps for real-time transit information.
 The Mission Bay campus is located along the Muni T line and the Parnassus campus via the Muni N-Judah line. - Shuttle Schedules Free UC San Francisco shuttles connect the five major campus locations in San Francisco: Parnassus Heights, Mission Bay, Mission Center, Mt.
 Zion and Zuckerberg San Francisco General.
 The shuttle network is designed to provide intercampus accessibility, Monday to Friday, 5AM to 9PM, and ridership is restricted to UCSF faculty, staff, students, patients/family members, visitors and university guests.
-All UCSF shuttles are ADA accessible and equipped with wheel chair lifts.
+All UCSF shuttles are ADA accessible and equipped with wheelchair lifts.
 Shuttle timetables are available here.